jobu95/euler/README.md

 * https://projecteuler.net/

 This is likely an incomplete list.
-Keep it as more of a log of my progress through the problems more than as a reference.
-However, all softwhere listed within this repository is licensed under the LICENSE listed in this directory.
+Think of it as more of a log of my progress through the problems more than as a reference.
+However, should you wish to use any of my code, all softwhere listed within this repository is licensed under the LICENSE.